creativewave/use-definition/README.md

 `use-definition` abstracts animating the `d`efinition attribute of an SVG `<path>` in a React component.

-It receives a collection of definitions, and returns a normalized value to render and a function to trigger a transition to another definition from the given collection.
+It receives a collection of definitions, and returns a normalized value to render and a function to trigger a transition to another (normalized) definition from the given collection.

 **Demo:** [CodePen](https://codepen.io/creative-wave/pen/QPxLXm).

-Features:
+**Features:**

 - [x] support of any command type in the definition
 - [x] transformation between `<path>`s with different numbers of points